DIY Thrift Store Pretty Woman Halloween Costume

 Some of these steps depend on what you find at the thrift store or what you have on hand.
 We found this red blazer at the thrift store, but we wanted to add the black detail to the lapel.
 We used sponge brushes and this soft matte black fabric paint to add the black detail to the lapels of the blazer.
 I would have loved to add it around the cuffs too, but I ran out of paint.
 We lined the lapel with paper towels underneath to keep the paint from getting onto the rest of the jacket.
 Let the paint dry.

-Now lets make the actual dress.
+Now let’s make the actual dress.
 I would suggest trying on the tank top and marking about where you want the openings to be.
-You’ll want to mark on the side where you want the top curve to start and then again in the center where you want the part to come down and meet the skirt of the dress at the ring.
+You’ll want to mark on the side where you want the top curve to start.
+Mark it again in the center where you want the part to come down and meet the skirt of the dress at the ring.

-Start with a smaller opening then you’d think.
+Start with a smaller opening than you’d think.
 It’s easy to cut more out and make the opening bigger but you can’t make the opening smaller once you’ve cut it.

 Fold the tank in half and make the cuts at the same time so you have the same curve on each side.

 Clean up the edges with your scissors.
-This was a super long tank so we trimmed some off the bottom.
-Then trimmed a bunch off after we connected the rings.
+This was a super long tank so we trimmed some off the bottom and I trimmed a bunch more off after I connected the rings.

 This was our first cut at the skirt.
 It was very conservative with the openings until we sewed the side seams and tried it on with the tank top to get a better idea of where exactly we wanted the openings to be.
 We ended up cutting the openings wider after trying on the skirt, but again you can always cut more and make the openings larger.